Kenneth is just a byline, you can call me Kenny or Ken.

 P.K. is fine as well.

-Paul Kenneth Burns is a nationally recognized reporter specializing in politics, government and urban issues. (resume) Current, a news service covering public media, recognized him as a rising black talent in the industry.
+Paul Kenneth Burns is a nationally recognized award-winning reporter specializing in politics, government and urban issues. (resume) Current, a publication that covers public media, recognized him as a rising black talent in the industry.

-A native of Prince George’s County, Md., Kenneth, a graduate of Towson University and Anne Arundel Community College in Maryland.
-He is a member of the Society of Professional Journalists, the National Association of Black Journalists and the Online News Association.
+A native of Prince George’s County, Md., Burns now makes his home in Trenton, N.J. with his wife.
+He is a graduate of Towson University and Anne Arundel Community College in Maryland.